Government Grants for Roof Replacement 2026: Free Help

 Not sure if you qualify?
 Use our free Eligibility Checker to find programs in your zip code instantly.

-USDA Section 504: Roof Grant for Seniors
+USDA Section 504: Roof Help for Eligible Rural Homeowners

 City and County Housing Programs: CDBG Forgivable Funding